 Best Places for Retirement Taxes

-Taxes, in reality, are very complicated.
+As you probably know, taxes can be very complicated.
+And, relocating to avoid one kind of taxation may trigger higher costs for a different kind of tax.
 For example, some places are better for income taxes, but you pay more in sales taxes.
 Therefore you want to be vigilant when moving for tax purposes.

 Best Places to Retire if Healthcare is Your Primary Concern